Manchini1337/ShoppingCart-with-TS-and-Redux/README.md

 [Test the app!](https://typescript-cart.herokuapp.com/store)

-* Please take into account that heroku app might take a while to load.
+* Please take into account that heroku app might take a moment to load.